 Clogged Fuel Jets

-A mixture of dirt, rust, and metallic particles might accumulate around your bike’s jets which would eventually lead to their blockage.
+If the fuel mixture has impurities such as dirt, rust, and metallic particles present around your bike’s jets, it would eventually lead to their blockage.
+The dirty air filter in the fuel tank will damage the motorcycle engine.
 This could be quite dangerous as it may lead to overheating your engine and destroying it.

 Solution: Clean the jets before riding again on the road.
 If they are severely corroded, then replace them immediately with new ones so that you wouldn’t have to face any problems while giving gas for acceleration.